lsst-sqre/gafaelfawr/docs/glossary.rst

     This may be via the OpenID Connect protocol or (as with GitHub) some other protocol such as OAuth 2.0.

 issue
-    To create and sign a new JWT from a set of claims.
+    To create a new authentication token, either Gafaelfawr's own token or a JWT.

 issuer
     An entity that issues JWTs.